 Sure you love the wisdom you’ve acquired after meeting thousands of people and surviving a couple of break-ups, but it does not mean you have to adhere to the biblical proverb that says grey hair = wisdom!
 The sudden onset of a few premature greys is enough to shake any girl’s confidence.
 Sometimes, you’re even afraid that when people look at you, they are really looking at your grey strands sprouting up and about.
-If you’re not quite ready to turn into a silver-hair beauty, we give you a few tips to conceal grey hair and also to make most of your hair colour.
+If you’re not quite ready to turn into a silver-hair beauty, we give you a few tips for grey hair and also to make most of your hair colour.

+The best tips for grey hair include changing your look slightly.
 A straight parting shows your roots more prominently.
 Plus if you always part your way sideways, that area naturally flattens and becomes more prominent.
 Our suggestion is to flip your part to the other side of your head.
 Not only will it bring a refreshing change in your look but also works as a quick fix to hide those embarrassing greys.

 A blowout at the salon can help get you party-ready and creates a lot of body that helps camouflage grey hair.
 If you don’t have time to visit the salon often, you can bring plenty of volume to your strands at home.
 Take a small section of hair from the crown of your head, hold it straight up and backcomb (comb the roots up and down).
 You can also set your locks in rollers, or use a curling iron.
 Finish with a volumising spray like BBlunt Blown Away Volumising Leave-In Spray, Rs 550.
 Also, learn how to give you hair more volume in an instant here.